AlexandreWadoux/soilspec/README.md

 # Soil Spectral Inference with R

+Data and functions for the book *Soil Spectral Inference with R* - *Analysing Digital Soil Spectra Using the R Programming Environment*.

 ## Short description
 ### Functions

 * `chBLCext`: function to fit a convex hull to the region of interest.
-The regions of interest are absorbance (or reflectance) of some secondary clay minerals or iron oxides from vis-NIR spectra.
+The regions of interest are absorbance or reflectance of some secondary clay minerals or iron oxides from vis-NIR spectra.
 The function contains three arguments and returns five values.
 The function argument description is obtained by `?soilspec::chBLCext`.

 * `eval`: function to compute of a set of accuracy measures between observed and predicted continuous values or classes.
 The user must specify the type of variable, either quantitative or categorical.
 For both types of variable, a set of accuracy measures is reported.
-The list of accuracy measures is provided by writting `?soilspec::eval`.
-The function contains three arguments and return a number of values equals to the number of accuracy measures computed.
+The list of accuracy measures is provided by writing `?soilspec::eval`.
+The function contains three arguments and returns a number of values equal to the number of accuracy measures computed.

-* `myImagePlot`: function to plot an image from a projection matrix.
+* `myImagePlot`: function to plot an image from a matrix.
 This simple function takes as single argument a matrix and returns a plot of this matrix.
-The functions details are accessed by writting `?soilspec::myImagePlot`.
+The functions details are accessed by writing `?soilspec::myImagePlot`.

 * `spectra2colour`: this function converts spectra reflectance into RGB and Munsell colours.
-The functions takes a single argument as input, a matrix or data frame of the spectra, and returns the colour for both RBG and Munsell charts.
-The function returns a data frame where each row is the spectra followed by the colours.
+The functions take a single argument as input, a matrix or data frame of the spectra, and returns the colour for both RBG and Munsell charts.
+The function returns a data frame where each row is the spectrum followed by the colour.
 The function description is obtained by `?soilspec::spectra2colour`.

 * `css`: function to determine the optimal number of spectra to be sent to the laboratory for soil analysis.
-This function works by comparing the probability density function (pdf) of the population to that of the sample set to asses the representativeness of the sample.
-The two pdfs are compared based on the mean euclidean distance (msd).
+This function works by comparing the probability density function (pdf) of the population to that of the sample set to assess the representativeness of the sample.
+The two pdfs are compared based on the mean Euclidean distance (msd).
 The functions contains eight arguments and returns three values.
 The function argument description is obtained by `?soilspec::css`.

 ### Datasets